ilovepdf/iloveimg-wp-compress/readme.txt

 **Do you have an API REST?**

-Yes, we do.
-You can integrate our image optimization tools into your software apps.
+Yes, in fact this plugin is powered by our API.
+And you can integrate our image optimization tools into your software apps too!
 Learn more about [iLoveIMG API for developers](https://developer.iloveimg.com).

+**Do you care about the privacy of my images?**

+All our servers are strictly monitored as we comply with the European Data Privacy Regulation, one of the highest standards in the EU.
+All uploaded files use https/SSL and include our end-to-end encryption for further privacy of your data.

+Moreover, all processed files are automatically deleted from our servers after being processed in a time range of one, two and twenty-four hours (depending on your user status).
+You can check detailed info at our [Privacy Policy](https://www.iloveimg.com/help/privacy) and our [Terms and Conditions](https://www.iloveimg.com/help/terms)

 == Changelog ==